Drug crimes lawyer in Pike County, MO.

 - Constructive Possession: When you don’t physically possess the drugs but have knowledge of an access to their location with intent to control them.

-To secure a conviction in Pike County, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
-If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.
+The prosecution must prove your guilt beyond a reasonable doubt.
+If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in Pike County, MO.

 If threats or intimidation forced you to commit the alleged offense, a defense of duress may apply in Pike County, MO.
 Similarly, coercion due to an imminent threat of harm could justify your actions and mitigate your culpability.